emily-yu/emily-yu/README.md

 - A sports photographer shooting badminton & food, the fastest sport of them all.
 - A hobbyist content creator and storyteller, always interested in seeing new perspectives.

-Prev. swe @ TLDR Media, @ Confluent - hackathon lead @ HackNYU, @ PalyHacks
+Prev.
+SWE @ TLDR Media, @ Confluent - Organizing Hackathons @ HackNYU, @ PalyHacks